 - In the event of student numbers declining in a particular year, the students may be grouped with the next available study stream to complete the qualification.

 - The Terms and Conditions of studying the Diploma of Kinesiology (HLT52415) with Create Your Reality College of Kinesiology require that each student commits financially to the cost of a complete study block.
 A student may only be enrolled in one study block at a time.

 - Payments occur in monthly intervals and are of equal instalment value.
 Payments are scheduled for the 20th of each calendar month via EziDebit (Direct Debit monthly installment paid from bank account or credit card [MasterCard and Visa only.
 Each monthly Direct Debit transaction will attract processing fees from EziDebit in the amount of $1.35 processed from a bank account OR 2.20% of transaction value Direct Debited from MasterCard or Visa.

 - Submission of a completed enrolment form with an enrolment fee payment of $200 is payable on or before the enrolment cut-off date to secure a place in the course.
-The enrolment cut-off date occurs 5 days prior to the first face-to-face course of study block 1 (In 2019, Semester 1 date is 1st February 2019, Semester 2 date is 26th July 2019).
+The enrolment cut-off date occurs 8 days prior to the first face-to-face course of study block 1 (In 2020, Semester 1 cut-off is 6 March 2020 & Semester 2 cutoff is 24 July 2020).
 The enrolment fee is non-refundable and non-transferable.

 - Submission of a completed enrolment application form and payment of the enrolment fee to Create Your Reality College of Kinesiology (RTO 40799) by the prospective student; is an undertaking of a financial commitment to the full cost of study block 1 of the Diploma of Kinesiology.
 An initial student fee payment (monthly payment for study block 1) with the enrolment fee and completed enrolment application form is due by the enrolment cut-off date (see Student fee payment options below).